espressif/developer-portal/content/pages/contribution-guide/writing-content/index.md

     */>}}
 ```

 By default, the Blowfish theme optimizes the images for different device resolutions.
 For some images, the processing **adds grey background**.
-To fix it, disable the processing of such images by adding the parameter `default="false"` to the figure shortcode.
+To fix it, disable the processing of such images by adding the parameter `default="true"` to the figure shortcode.

 #### Use WebP for raster images